Learning that you have heart disease can be discouraging, but it doesn’t have to be debilitating.

 - Diet.
 Concentrate primarily on eating vegetables, fruits and whole grains.
 Combine that with fat-free or low-fat dairy products, fish, poultry, beans, nuts and vegetable oils.

-It’s helpful to follow either the Mediterranean diet or the DASH diet, which was originally designed to help people control their blood pressure (Note: DASH stands for ‘Dietary Approaches to Stop Hypertension’).
+It’s helpful to follow either the Mediterranean diet or the DASH diet, which was originally designed to help people control their blood pressure (DASH stands for ‘Dietary Approaches to Stop Hypertension’).

 - Quit smoking.

 - Reduce alcohol consumption.
-The U.S. Dietary Guidelines for Americans recommend that if alcohol is consumed, it should be in moderation - up to one drink per day for women and up to two drinks per day for men.
+The U.S. Dietary Guidelines for Americans recommend that if alcohol is consumed, it should be in moderation- up to one drink per day for women and up to two drinks per day for men.
+But more research is coming in that points to the dangers of any alcohol use.

 Taking advantage of a second chance

-For some people, the first sign of heart disease is sudden death.
-But for many, their coronary heart disease is discovered early enough that they can modify their lifestyle to limit further heart damage.
+For many people, their heart disease is discovered early enough that they can modify their lifestyle to limit further heart damage.

 The first step?
 See your doctor for regular check-ups.
 If a medical issue needs attention, catching it in the early stages is beneficial.